 I am willing to bet that 2-3 years ago, our kids would not have either, but they have grown accustomed.
 So do not be discouraged, if they turn their noses up at them the first time just try again!

-The donuts are worth it and, more importantly, your kids health and future health is well worth it!
+The Low Calorie Baked Donuts are worth it and, more importantly, your kids health and future health is well worth it!

-Now, without further adieu here is the recipe!
+Now, without further adieu here is the delicious dairy free and gluten free recipe!